Priyanshu3369/ChessGame/README.md

 # ♟️ Chess Game Website ♞

-A simple chess game website where users can play chess against a friend or an AI opponent.
+A simple chess game website where users can play chess against a friend.
 The game follows standard chess rules and provides an interactive user interface.

 ## ✨ Features ✨